ISSArt-LLC/ISSArt-LLC.github.io/posts/2023-02-28-introduction-to-allure-and-its-usage-in-java-autotest-frameworks.md

 ![](/static/img/2023/02/4-1024x776.png)GoogleSearchPomTest class.

-To keep things simple, I won’t be creating a separate class for the search results page.
-Since we only need to interact with one element on the results page, I’ll include it in the existing GooglePage class.
+To keep things simple, I won't be creating a separate class for the search results page.
+Since we only need to interact with one element on the results page, I'll include it in the existing GooglePage class.

 ## Generating report